-- 3.9 Due to the nature of the housing challenge for Stafford Borough, based on emerging Regional Spatial Strategy requirements over the Plan period to 2026, the Assessment has been comprehensive and intensive to meet the anticipated level of housing delivery required.
-Furthermore the SHLAA has reflected the approach set out through the Regional Spatial Strategy process by separating the Stafford town figures from the total Stafford Borough housing requirements (1).
+- 3.9 Due to the nature of the housing challenge for Stafford Borough, based on the Council's Local Choices document, published in November 2010 in line with the Regional Strategy requirements over the Plan period, the Assessment has been comprehensive and intensive to meet the anticipated level of housing delivery required.
+Furthermore the SHLAA has reflected the strategic approach by separating the Stafford town figures from the total Stafford Borough housing requirements (1).
 The West Midlands North Housing Market Area Strategic Housing Market Assessment has also identified significant affordability issues in the Stafford Borough area. - 3.10 In terms of Stafford and Stone's Residential Development Boundaries all potential future housing sites of 10 or more houses have been identified, whilst in Residential Development Boundaries outside of Stafford and Stone all potential future housing sites of 5 or more houses have been included in the SHLAA.